 Cast: Tim Thomerson, Stacie Randall, Ty Miller, Teri Ivens

 Jack has settled in the future.
-His love life is a mess with Helen Hunt out of the picture and finds himself dumped by the future wife.
+His love life is a mess, with Helen Hunt out of the picture Jack finds himself dumped by the future wife also.
 Whilst on the job Jack is transported to a different dimension that seems to be having trouble with Trancers.
 Jack lends a hand.

 To be entirely honest Trancers 4 starts out well, like many similar movies, it has some fun with its ubermacho hero and the audience is treated to some lovely quips from Deth as he struggles to deal with some primitive "screwheads."

 The Screwhead description works on a couple of levels.
 Firstly, this has a very familiar feel to it.
 Much like Army Of Darkness, a knucklehead of a hero is sent to a medieval-style period to do battle with an unwanted evil.
 The wisecracking misogynist blunders his way through causing death and destruction to the locals.

 The whole production feels similar to a bad episode of Hercules or Xena.
 Thomerson who initially seems very cool in the role ends up lampooning it with idiotic swordplay and over the top reactions.
 The final and most glaring offense is the illogical ending.
 Little is explained and the climax seems quite absurd.